Charlie Hedges

-Charlotte Hedges is a British DJ and broadcaster, who presents as part of "Rickie, Melvin and Charlie" on BBC Radio 1.
+Charlie Hedges (born 18 July 1986) is a British disc jockey who presents as part of Rickie, Melvin and Charlie on BBC Radio 1 and hosts Radio 1's Dance Anthems on Radio 1 Dance.

 Early life

 Hedges studied journalism at Harlow College.

 Career

 Radio presenting

 Hedges hosted the breakfast show at Kiss for ten years with Rickie Haywood-Williams and Melvin Odoom.
 The trio are known as Rickie, Melvin and Charlie.
 In November 2018, it was announced that they would move to BBC Radio 1 to replace Charlie Sloth in the mid-evening slot.
 Their new show debuted on 1 April 2019.
 On 20 April 2021, it was announced that the trio would be moving to the mid-morning slot then occupied by Clara Amfo, who would take over the early evening slot from Annie Mac.

 In September 2020, it was announced that Hedges would replace MistaJam as the host of Radio 1's Dance Anthems on Saturday afternoons.
 She took over the following month.